clinical/rehab liaison jobs and careers article

 Where can I find rehab liaison jobs?

-You can sign up for my free email list here.
-I send out clinical/rehab liaison jobs quite frequently.
+You can sign up for our free email list here.
+We send out clinical/rehab liaison jobs quite frequently.
 Job search engines frequently yield results, as do companies’ websites.

 These non-clinical jobs, do they still require that you keep up certification and licensure?
 I’m looking for a way to use my Bachelor’s degree (in OT) without having to also be current with credentials.
 I have been a stay at home mom and want to return to work in some fashion, however not in patient care, because of my own physical limitations.